trust & togetherness

 Please direct your questions to firstname.lastname@example.org体育比分网.
 Commonly asked questions will be catalogued here.

-a: mpa is not currently requiring students to quarantine following out of the area travel at this time. we will continue to monitor the recommendations from the minnesota department of health and the cdc in how we set policy for student interstate travel. there are risk levels associated with different modes of travel, and we do recommend limiting travel when possible, particularly within the two-week period prior to school reopening. preventative and protective measures such as maintaining six-foot physical distancing when traveling to and from other areas, wearing masks at all times regardless of masking mandates in the places the student may visit, and always monitoring symptoms and obtaining the appropriate testing if needed upon return are all strategies families should consider and implement. similarly, although we are not requiring students to quarantine if they travel by flight, that is considered a higher risk category of activity than traveling by car at this time. to the cdc travel considerations page for additional information and recommendations.
+a: mpa is not currently requiring students to quarantine following out of the area travel at this time. we will continue to monitor the recommendations from the minnesota department of health in how we set policy for student interstate travel. there are risk levels associated with different modes of travel, and we do recommend limiting travel when possible, particularly within the two-week period prior to school reopening. preventative and protective measures such as maintaining six-foot physical distancing when traveling to and from other areas, wearing masks at all times regardless of masking mandates in the places the student may visit, and always monitoring symptoms and obtaining the appropriate testing if needed upon return are all strategies families should consider and implement. similarly, although we are not requiring students to quarantine if they travel by flight, that is considered a higher risk category of activity than traveling by car at this time. to the cdc travel considerations page for additional information and recommendations.

 one way that families can assess the safety of their travel plans is through the covid testing positivity rate for their destination in comparison with minnesota when possible. to reference for recent updates close to your travel dates.